-Royal fans flocked to the comments section to share their condolences and adoration for the newly-released image.
-'This is a beautiful portrait', one person wrote with a love-heart emoji, as a second fan put: 'So pretty until the end'.
+Member of the public shared their condolences and adoration for the newly-released image in the comment section.
+"This is a beautiful portrait", one person wrote with a love-heart emoji, as a second fan put: "So pretty until the end".

-Shortly after the Queen's passing, the photographer who took the last known photo of Her Majesty opened up about what it was like to photograph her with Liz Truss, the fifteenth Prime Minister she had seen in her reign.
+Shortly after the Queen's passing, the photographer who took the last known photo of Her Majesty opened up about what it was like to do so.

 You Might Also Like